-The flowers also have a long history of use for healing, especially for wounds and inflammations of the skin, mouth, and mucous membranes.
+The flowers also have a long history of use for healing, especially for wounds, inflammations of the skin, mouth, and mucous membranes, and sunburns.
 You’ll find extracts of calendula in many cosmetics, hair-care, and baby-care products, too.

 When you harvest the blooms or handle the plants, a sticky, resinous substance with a distinctive, fruity fragrance clings to your fingers.
 Herbalists say these plant resins are partly responsible for the plant’s healing power.

 How to Make Calendula Tea/Wash, Oil, or Salve